ad-si/adriansieber-com/_drafts/teams.md

 	reliability.
 Though it can not compete in terms of functionality, it is without doubt the most unfailing communication tool.
-The latest video conferencing, instant messaging, or screen sharing feature won’t help you if you’re internet connection can (again) not be established.
+The latest video conferencing, instant messaging, or screen sharing feature won't help you if you're internet connection can (again) not be established.
 Your phone, however, is a reliable and proven communication tool that will not let you down easily.

 3. Accessibility<br>
-	No matter if you’re in Africa enhancing your international reach, in Antarctica figuring out if this is the place for your next server farm or just about anywhere else, you might want to be able to contact your team members at any given time.
+	No matter if you're in Africa enhancing your international reach, in Antarctica figuring out if this is the place for your next server farm or just about anywhere else, you might want to be able to contact your team members at any given time.
 Here again your cell